riseofthecontainers/website/content/_index.en.md

 ---
-title: "Welcome to online learning couuse on Docker & Kubernetes - Rise of the Containers - ROTC"
+title: "Rise of the Containers - ROTC"
 ---

 # Welcome